sharvani2507/Martian-Core-Analysis-Kriti/README.md

 ## Acknowledgments

+- Thanks to NASA and the InSight team for providing invaluable seismic data.
-- Thanks to the researchers and contributors to seismic data and analysis techniques.
+- Thanks to the scientific community for their contributions to understanding planetary interiors.